steffenwoell/steffenwoell.github.io/_posts/2020-03-16-altered-beast.md

 A heavy thought
 The scars of living

-But soon, I’ll rise from that gloom
+But soon, I'll rise from that gloom
-I’ll ride the wave
+I'll ride the wave
 Swallow the ashes
 And leave behind
 What is not real